krazylek/calendar-month-array/readme.md

     * `info.dayOfMonth` - the relative day in the month.
     * `info.siblingMonth` - the month offset, `-1` for previous, `0` is current, `1` is next.
     * `info.week` - week index, starting at 0 for first week presented.
-    * `info.position` - position index in week, starting at 0 for first day of week (does not depend on `opts.weekStartDay`).
+    * `info.position` - day index, or position in week, startting at 0.
-* `opts.formatSiblingMonthDate(currentDate, info)` - specify how to format cells for sibling month, default to `opts.formatDate`.
+* `opts.formatSiblingMonthDate(currentDate, info)` - define how to format cells for sibling month, default to `opts.formatDate`.
-* `opts.formatHeader(currentDate, position)` - specify how to format an optional header row (added only if `opts.formatHeader` is defined)
+* `opts.formatHeader(currentDate, position)` - define how to format an optional header row (added only if `opts.formatHeader` is defined)
-  *  `currentDate` - date object similar to first row of days.
+  *  `currentDate` - date object, just to know the day of week.
-  *  `position` - position index in week.
+  *  `position` - position in week.

 # license